 2021-22 ORIGINS FESTIVAL

-Border Crossings’ ORIGINS Festival, the UK’s only large-scale multidisciplinary Festival of Indigenous arts and culture, will celebrate its seventh edition with an unprecedented and evolving year-long programme from leading Indigenous artists and thinkers.
+Border Crossings’ ORIGINS Festival, the UK’s only large-scale multidisciplinary Festival of Indigenous arts and culture, is celebrating its seventh edition with an unprecedented and evolving year-long programme from leading Indigenous artists and thinkers.

-The 2021-22 Festival will offer an unprecedented and evolving year-long programme, transforming digital and physical spaces into vibrant sites of creative enquiry and performance by leading Indigenous artists and thinkers.
-As the Festival evolves, we will be moving to performance-based interventions in public spaces, drawing powerful links between Indigenous experience, local heritage and sustainability, asking urgent questions while respecting the time and space needed to stop and contemplate the answers.
+The 2021-22 Festival offers an unprecedented and evolving year-long programme, transforming digital and physical spaces into vibrant sites of creative enquiry, artistic interventions and performances by leading Indigenous artists and thinkers.
+ORIGINS 2021-22 is moving into public spaces, drawing powerful links between Indigenous experience, local heritage and sustainability, asking urgent questions while respecting the time and space needed to stop and contemplate the answers.